sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Service "%(service_name)s" stopped with a failure. %(details)s
-:Groups: failure, failure-high, authenticated, operational
+:Groups: operational, authenticated, failure, failure-high
 :From version: 2.1.0
 :To version: 4.0.0
 :Description: Service was stopped with a failure.